The largest contributor

 The skies were largely silent during early weeks of the pandemic in 2020 but, within a few months, charter operators were profiting handsomely as people opted to fly privately, many for the first time.
 At year's end, total flights in 2020 were only 15 percent fewer than in 2019.
 Forecasts for private aviation in the future indicate that the traffic to date is only the tip of the iceberg.

-The aviation industry was the recipient of generous handouts from the first pandemic relief package (Trump Administration) and has again benefited from the recent relief package (Biden Administration).
+The aviation industry was the recipient of very generous handouts from the first pandemic relief package (Trump Administration) and has again benefited from the most recent relief package (Biden Administration).

 NYS DEC has designated